Relativistic feedback mechanism in homogeneous electric fields revisited: Discussion

-To satisfy minimal conditions for RREA burst cell length has to be of order of $10$ km ($\frac{E}{E_{be}}=1$) within a framework of combined relativistic feedback model, or even by strong overestimation of values of electric fields ($\frac{E}{E_{be}}=2$) L is of order of $\gtrsim 1$ km.
-Thus, obtained results suggest the need of modification of the concept of relativistic feedback for the theory of lightning initiation.
-As such modifications, the study of inhomogeneous structures of electric fields in thunderstorms \cite{https://doi.org/10.1029/2021JD035278}, as well as the possible influence of hydrometeors and their geometry on the generation of runaway electrons \cite{https://doi.org/10.48550/arxiv.2210.01916}, are considered.
-The main requirement for such modification should be the mitigation of RREA burst condition for the observed parameters of thundercloud.
+To satisfy minimal conditions for RREA burst cell length, it has to be of the order of $10^{2}$ km ($\frac{E}{E_{be}}\sim 1$) within a framework of a relativistic feedback model, or even by a strong overestimation of the values of electric fields ($\frac{E}{E_{be}}=2$) L is of order of $\gtrsim 1$ km.
+Thus, the obtained results suggest the need for modification of the concept of relativistic feedback for the theory of lightning initiation and TGF.
+As such modifications, the study of inhomogeneous structures of electric fields in thunderstorms [\cite{https://doi.org/10.1029/2021JD035278}], as well as the possible influence of hydrometeors and their geometry on the generation of runaway electrons [\cite{https://doi.org/10.48550/arxiv.2210.01916}], are considered.
+The main requirement for such modification should be the mitigation of the RREA burst condition for the observed parameters of the thundercloud.